aporlowski/pi-sdr/README.md

 With an existing computer running Linux you simply need an SDR dongle and antenna to begin monitoring P25 radio communications.

-- [Nooelec NESDR Smart v4 Bundle](https://www.amazon.com/gp/product/B01GDN1T4S/) $41.95 ([this](https://www.amazon.com/gp/product/B00UAB79WG/) cheaper $19.99 SDR dongle was validated with the tutorial below (althout it is significantly more difficult to tune; see notes in tutorial .
-The reccommended dongle should provide better radio reception with less manual frequency corerection and less frequency drift compared to the cheaper dongle.)
+- [Nooelec NESDR Smart v4 Bundle](https://www.amazon.com/gp/product/B01GDN1T4S/) $41.95 ([this](https://www.amazon.com/gp/product/B00UAB79WG/) cheaper $19.99 SDR dongle was validated with the tutorial below (although it is significantly more difficult to tune; see notes in tutorial .
+The recommended dongle should provide better radio reception with less manual frequency correction and less frequency drift compared to the cheaper dongle.)
 - **Total $19.99-39.99 not including tax**

 ### Antenna Purposes

-Antennas vary in thier phyical properties, such as length and shape, to optimize reception of a specific section of radio spectrum.
-Length typically decreaes as frequency increases.
+Antennas vary in their physical properties, such as length and shape, to optimize reception of a specific section of radio spectrum.
+Length typically decrease as frequency increases.

 The Nooelec bundle comes with three antennas.